Lute Olson Award

 The Lute Olson Award is an award given annually to the most outstanding men's college basketball player in NCAA Division I competition.
 The award was established in 2010 and is named for former Arizona Wildcats head coach Lute Olson.

 Selection

-Through the 2020–21 season, only players who had completed at least two seasons at their current school were eligible for the award.
-As such, freshmen and first-year transfers were not eligible.
-Starting with the 2021–22 season, eligibility was extended to all D-I players regardless of their academic class or tenure at a school.
-The recipient is chosen by a committee including current and former coaches, NBA players, media members, and others involved in the basketball community.
+From its inception through the 2020–21 season, only players who had completed at least two seasons at their current school were eligible for the award.
+As such, freshmen and first-year transfers were ineligible.
+Starting with the 2021–22 season, eligibility was extended to all Division I players regardless of their academic class or tenure at a school.
+The recipient is chosen by a panel of 30 people, including current and former coaches, administrators and media personnel.
 Lute Olson also served on the committee until his death in 2020.